 During 1985/86, the City Council established a policy regarding use of the City's General Contingency Reserve funds.
 Under that policy, two separate reserves were established: a Working Capital Reserve and a Capital Projects Reserve.
 To differentiate the Working Capital Reserve from the Capital Projects Reserve and to better reflect the purpose of this reserve, staff is recommending renaming the Working Capital Reserve to Budget Stabilization Reserve.
 The Budget Stabilization Reserve (BSR) is set aside to protect vital General Fund services through economic downturns, emergency financial crisis, or disaster situations.
-The reserve target is equal to the expenditures of the City's General Fund operations for three months (90-day or 25% of budgeted appropriations).
+The reserve target is equal to the expenditures of the City's General Fund operations for three months (90-days or 25% of budgeted appropriations).
 The BSR reserve level for the end of FY 2017/18 is currently projected to be \$55.1 million.
 Per Council policy, the FY 2018/19 BSR level needs to be set at \$59.3 million, which is adjusted upward to reflect an increase in expenditures.
 To make up the shortfall of \$4.2 million, as part of closing the current fiscal year budget, staff will bring forward a recommendation to allocate \$4.2 million of the current estimated FY 2017/18 General Fund surplus of a projected \$7 million.

-Chart 14 Working Capital Reserve Ending Balances
+Budget Stabilization Reserve Ending Balances

-The Capital Projects Reserve is set aside to fund the portion of the City's capital spending program that has no other funding sources to support it.
+The Capital Projects Reserve is set aside to fund the portion of the City's Capital Improvement Program (CIP) that has no other funding sources to support it.
 The projects funded from this critical reserve provide basic City infrastructure and quality facilities.
 The Council adopted a policy in 1996/97 to maintain a minimum of \$5.0 million in the Capital Projects Reserve.
-The Proposed FY 2018/19 & FY 2019/20 CIP Budget includes the expenditure of Capital Projects Reserves in the amount of \$9.9 million in FY 2018/19 and \$7.8 million in FY 2019/20.
-The remaining balance in the Capital Projects Reserve equals \$21 million and is allocated towards approved projects included in the Capital Improvement Program Budget.
-It is estimated that the Capital Projects Reserve will be depleted by the end of fiscal year 2022/23, if no additional action is taken by the City Council to replenish this fund.
+The Proposed FY 2018/19 & FY 2019/20 CIP Budget includes the expenditure of Capital Projects Reserves in the amount of \$10.1 million in FY 2018/19 and \$7.8 million in FY 2019/20.
+The remaining balance in the Capital Projects Reserve in FY 2018/19 equals \$20.8 million and is allocated towards approved projects included in the Capital Improvement Program Budget.
+It is estimated that the Capital Projects Reserve will be depleted by the end of fiscal year 2022/23, with an unfunded balance of \$1.2M, if no additional action is taken by the City Council to replenish this fund.
 As with the Budget Stabilization Reserve, the Fiscal Year 2018/19 Proposed General Fund Operating budget does not anticipate any savings and/or surpluses; therefore, no transfer of funds have been included to the 2018/19 Capital Projects Reserve.
-However, as part of closing the FY 2017/18 Budget, the City Council may allocate a portion of the General Fund surplus to the Capital Projects Reserve.
+However, as part of closing the FY 2017/18 Budget, the City Council may allocate a portion of the projected General Fund surplus to the Capital Projects Reserve.

-Chart 15 Capital Projects Reserve Ending Balances
+Capital Projects Reserve Ending Balances